Resource type: Video

-Our 2020 Annual Debate examines the cultural bonds between the United Kingdom’s four nations, and the role that the arts can play in building social cohesion across the British Isles.
+Our 2020 Annual Debate examines the cultural bonds between the United Kingdom’s four nations, and the role that the arts can play in building social cohesion across the union.

 This year’s four guest panellists represent each of the four nations and come from a range of senior positions in the arts.
 Our guest panellists for this event will be: